abhi1010/hugo-abhi1010/content/post/moving-to-hugo.markdown

 The next task was to convert the xml file into markdown files so that `hugo` could use them.
 However, I had already converted some of my files earlier while working on `pelican`.
 Once I started using them I realized that my contents were not looking as expecting when I was iterating through various themes.
-Sometimes things okay and other times not.
-I figured it *must be something to do with how markdown was laid down from the xml file* because the tags and categories were missing perhaps.
+Sometimes things looked okay and other times not.
+I figured it *must be something to do with how markdown was laid down from the xml file* because the tags and categories were missing.
 I double checked the wordpress xml file but it contained the tags and categories that I was looking for.
   It was time to start digging again.

 I came across [exitwp](https://github.com/thomasf/exitwp) which needed a bit of setup, but I was willing to give it a try.